 Today’s post will be a short one, to share this excerpt from Yiyun Li’s essay ‘Dear Friend From My Life I Write to You in Your Life’.
 She writes about a childhood friend who committed suicide shortly after they resumed their correspondence as adults.
 I think this is a beautiful reminder of the power of writing to connect.
 Continue reading Only connect

 In yesterday’s post I mentioned this article by Maria Popova.
 I’m glad I read it again.
 I needed to be reminded that I’m doing the right thing as I get ready to leave my job and move to a new city in a few weeks’ time.
 For months I’d been worrying about finding work.
 Then one day I decided to just stop stressing.
 And within the same week, found myself turning down three separate job opportunities.
-Continue reading Life is short / Mid-life goals: part 1
+Continue reading Life is short / Mid-life goals

 When I’m stressed or worried about something, I find that counting or doing calculations in my head helps to redirect my thoughts.
 Numbers are also an easy way to quickly recall techniques that reduce anxiety.
 Here are a few examples.